Electromagnetic fireworks: Fast radio bursts from rapid reconnection in the compressed magnetar wind: A magnetic low-frequency pulse in the highly magnetized limit

 \section{A magnetic low-frequency pulse in the highly magnetized limit}

-\citet{Lyubarsky2020} reviews the propagation dynamics of an LFP as a non-linear wave in a highly magnetized wind.
-We simplify such a non-linear pulse to a Cartesian geometry with a constant background field $B^y=B_0$ along the $y$-direction.
+\citet{Lyubarsky2020} reviews the propagation dynamics of an LFP as a nonlinear wave in a highly magnetized wind.
+We simplify such a nonlinear pulse to a Cartesian geometry with a constant background field $B_y=B_0$ along the $y$-direction.
 The continuity equation and Alfvén's theorem have congruent forms, namely

 Here, $v$ is the velocity along the $x$-direction and $N$ is the lab frame mass density.
-Direct comparison of Eqs.~(\ref{eq:continuity}) and~(\ref{eq:frozenin}) implies $B^y=\chi N$ with a suitably chosen constant $\chi$; the ratio $B^y/N$ is uniform along the pulse.
-Energy conservation in the cold plasma limit yields non-linear pulses with
+Direct comparison of Eqs.~(\ref{eq:continuity}) and~(\ref{eq:frozenin}) implies $B_y=\chi N$ with a suitably chosen constant $\chi$; the ratio $B_y/N$ is uniform along the pulse.
+Energy conservation in the cold plasma limit yields nonlinear pulses with

 where

 For the case considered in this paper, namely, in the highly magnetized limit, $s_{\rm fast}/c\approx 1$.
 With a background fluid at rest, one finds